ruby0x1/hxtypedarray/README.md

 - All data is in bigEndian by default, by spec (see next point)
 - DataView has endianness flags that need to be handled in ArrayBufferIO.

+Wondering:

+- Error class has OutsideBounds for mapping to RangeError
+  - Bad idea to add reason string in #debug?
+This would be super useful, has saved me hours before
+  - Error.custom is used a few places, to account for non bounds errors

 ###todo:external

 - Finish Unit tests for DataView